JonQuxBurton/MobileMicroservicesSample/README.md

 These are standard unit tests which test individual units in isolation and are fast running.

+These support the testing goals as follows:
+* Reliable - ensure each unit is reliable when run in isolation.
+* Modifiable - they are fast to run and so can be run after every code change to prevent regressions.
+* Understandable - the code can be refactored and simplified, then the tests can be re-run to check for and prevent regressions.

 ### 2. API level Automated End-to-end Tests
 These test each of the most important Scenarios which the system can perform.